ngmiduc/montreal.toplap.org/README.md

 live coding website for montreal

-## development
+## development on local server

+- first install dependencies: `npm i`

-to run project in dev mode : npm run start
+- to run project in dev mode : `npm run start`
+- project can be served now on local server : http://localhost:8000

-## build
+## build project

-to build project into production : npm run build
+to build project into production : `npm run build`

-## deployment
+## deployment project

-to deploy website to production : firebase deploy
+to deploy website to production : `firebase deploy` (firebase-tools needs to be installed globally on node)